sedadenboer/RailNL/README.md

 #### Hill Climber
 Hill Climber starts with a valid start state, which is a line management solution from either Randomise or Greedy with user specified iterations.
 The algorithm then tries to find a more optimal K value by removing a trajectory and replacing it with a new one, again with a user specified number of iterations.
 There is an option to randomly remove a trajectory or remove the trajectory with the lowest partial K. To calculate the latter, `T` is initialized as 1

-#### Simulated Annealing
+#### Hill Climber + Simulated Annealing
 Simulated Annealing is an extension of the Hill Climber algorithm.
 With every new state it calculates an acceptance probability with the help of a so called 'temperature' (`T`)  formula which can be determined linearly (`T = N / 2 - 0.5 * i`) or exponentially (`T = N / 2 * 0.995 * i`) whereby `N` indicates the total number of iterations and `i` the current iteration.
 Consequently, states with lower K scores can also be accepted, most likely during the beginning of the iteration cyclus.
 This way, you can get out of a local optimum the Hill Climber algorithm might have gotten into.

-#### Restart
+#### Hill Climber + Restart
 A restart is an extension to the Hill Climber algorithm which helps to avoid spending time trying to get out of a impossible-to-improve state.
 The restart occurs after an indicated number of iterations in which the state of the Hill Climber has not changed.
 At that point in the iteration cyclus, a new start state is generated from where the Hill Climber algorithm is applied.
 The final values of all restart-cycles are stored in an archive, such that overall optimum state can be determined afterwards.

 ## Structure of the repository

-* The program can be run with main.py and in output.csv the results are shown.
-* code filemap: files for the classes, algorithms, calculation of the state space and the visualisation can be found.
-* data filemap: csv files containing connection and station data for North- and South-Holland and The Netherlands
-* docs filemap: contains images of railway maps and schematic overviews of the datastructure as well as the experiment tree
-* plots: analysing images of the distribution of K and improvement of K over the number of iterations.
-* results: line management solution maps of all algorithms, including the output in csv files.
+The program can be run with main.py.
+It creates an initial graph based on the csv files containing connection and station data for North- and South-Holland and The Netherlands which are stored in the data folder.
+The code filemap contains the code for the algorithms, the classes, the visulaisations and other functionalities as the input questions.
+The docs filemap contains images of railway maps and schematic overviews of the datastructure as well as the experiment tree The plots filemap contians analysing images of the distribution of K and improvement of K over the number of iterations.
+The results filemap contains line management solution maps of all algorithms, including the output in csv files.

+.
+├── code
+│     ├── algorithms
+│     ├── classes
+│     ├── visualisation
+│     └── other
+├── data
+│     ├── Holland
+│     └── Nationaal
+├── docs
+├── plots
+├── results
+│     ├── Random
+│     │    ├── One_Solution
+│     │    │    ├── Holland
+│     │    │    └── Nationaal
+│     │    └── Optimal_Solution
+│     │         ├── Holland
+│     │         └── Nationaal
+│     ├── Greedy
+│     │    ├── Holland
+│     │    └── Nationaal
+│     └── Hillclimber
+│          ├── Holland
+│          └── Nationaal
+├── .gitignore
+├── main.py
+├── README.md
+└── requirements.txt

 ## Getting started
 ### Prerequisits